-- To understand the nature of solar energy reaching the surface of the Earth, and its temporal and global variability. - To understand how the interactions of oceans, continents, and atmosphere transfer energy from places experiencing excess energy to those of deficit energy, and how these give rise to the typical climate of a location. - To understand the nature and origin of energy arriving at the surface of the Earth from within the planet, the mechanisms of this energy transfer, and their global distribution. - To understand the processes by which the competing forces of energy derived from the climate system and those from within the Earth interact to produce typical landscapes. - To indicate the ways in which all of the above impinge upon human behavior and our interaction with our environment.
+- To understand the nature of solar energy reaching the surface of the Earth, and its temporal and global variability.
+You should be able to explain why we have seasons. - To understand how the interactions of oceans, continents and atmosphere transfer energy from places experiencing excess energy to those of deficit energy, and how these give rise to the typical climate of a location. - To understand the nature and origin of energy arriving at the surface of the Earth from within the planet, the mechanisms of this energy transfer, and their global distribution. - To understand the processes by which the competing forces of energy derived from the climate system and those from within the Earth interact to produce typical landscapes. - To indicate the ways in which all of the above impinge upon human behavior and our interaction with our environment.

-3 Instructor
+3 Instructors